 Content.
 Outbreaks of disease is the occurrence of more cases than expected or occur frequently.
 Each day, health departments learn about cases or outbreaks that require investigation.
-One way is to analyze surveillance data is reports of cases of communicable diseases that are routinely sent by laboratories and healthcare providers to health departments.
-Investigation indicated that the increase in gastroenteritis was probably attributable to the consumption of meat that had spoiled during the power failure.
-Steps of outbreak investigations are Prepare for field work, Establish the existence of an outbreak, Verify the diagnosis, Construct a working case definition, Find cases systematically and record information, Perform descriptive epidemiology, Develop hypotheses, Evaluate hypotheses epidemiologically, As necessary, reconsider, refine, and re-evaluate hypotheses, Compare and reconcile with laboratory and/or environmental studies, Implement control and prevention measures, Initiate or maintain surveillance, Communicate findings.
+One way is to analyze surveillance data is reports of cases of communicable diseases that laboratories and healthcare providers routinely send to health departments.
+Investigation indicated that the increase in gastroenteritis was This is probably attributable to the consumption of spoiled meat during the power failure.
+The steps of outbreak investigations are Prepare for field work, Establish the existence of an outbreak, Verify the diagnosis, Construct a working case definition, Find cases systematically and record information, Perform descriptive epidemiology, Develop hypotheses, Evaluate hypotheses epidemiologically, As necessary, reconsider, refine, and re-evaluate hypotheses, Compare and reconcile with laboratory and/or environmental studies, Implement control and prevention measures, Initiate or maintain surveillance, Communicate findings.

 Class 5.
 Public Health Surveillance.

 Content.
-The health department is responsible for protecting the public's health using program named Public Health Surveillance which have function of survey and control over population health.
-Objectives of PHS are Identifying Health Problems for Surveillance, and Collecting Data for Surveillance, Analyzing and Interpreting Data, Disseminating Data and Interpretations, Evaluating and Improving Surveillance, Summary, References.
+The health department is responsible for protecting the public's health using a program called Public Health Surveillance, which has the function of surveying and controlling population health.
+The objectives of PHS are Identifying Health Problems for Surveillance, Collecting Data for Surveillance, Analyzing and Interpreting Data, Disseminating Data and Interpretations, Evaluating and Improving Surveillance, Summary, and

-Module П. Methodological approaches in Epidemiology Class 6.
+Module Π. Methodological Approaches in Epidemiology

+Class 6.
 Concepts and Design of Epidemiological Studies.
-Descriptive studies: case reports, case series, ecological and cross-sectional..
+Descriptive studies: case reports, case series, ecological and cross-sectional.

 Content.
-Epidemiologic studies divide to observational and interventional.
+Epidemiologic studies are divided into observational and interventional.
 Observational studies can be descriptive and analytical.
 Descriptive studies identify patterns among cases and in populations by time, place and person.
-From these observations, epidemiologists develop hypotheses about the causes of these patterns and about the factors that increase risk of disease Descriptive research answer what, when, where, when and how questions, but not why and how questions.
-Hypothesis is formed on base of descriptive study.
+From these observations, epidemiologists develop hypotheses about the causes of these patterns and about the factors that increase the risk of disease.
+Descriptive research answers what, when, where, when, and how questions, but not why and how questions.
+Hypotheses are formed based on descriptive studies.
 In other words, epidemiologists can use descriptive epidemiology to generate hypotheses.

 Class 7.
 Design of Epidemiological Studies.
 Descriptive studies.
 Descriptive studies: case reports, case series, ecological and cross-sectional.: strength and limitations.

 Content.
 Descriptive studies: ecological and cross-sectional studies.
 Estimation of advantages and disadvantages.
 Using in Medicine.
-Measurement of associations.An ecological study design is used to monitor population health, make large- scale comparisons, to study the relationship between population-level exposure to risk factors and disease, or in order to look at the contextual effect of risk factors on the population.
+Measurement of associations.
+An ecological study design is used to monitor population health, make large-scale comparisons, study the relationship between population-level exposure to risk factors and disease, or to look at the contextual effect of risk factors on the population.
 In a cross-sectional study, the investigator measures the outcome and the exposures in the study participants at the same time on the inclusion and exclusion criteria set for the study.
 The investigator follows the study to assess the exposure and the outcomes.